 There are two broad categories of banks in Denmark: national and international.
 Of the national banks, many offer free accounts, but Danish banks have a reputation for charging fees for many services.

-Once you’ve opened a Danish bank account, you probably won’t need to visit often, since most transactions are digital.
-If you do need to visit a branch, keep in mind that Danish banks are open from 10:00 to 16:00, with some branches staying open to 17:00 on Thursdays.
+Once you’ve opened an account here, you probably won’t need to visit often, since most transactions are digital.
+If you do need to visit a branch, keep in mind that banks here are open from 10:00 to 16:00, with some branches staying open to 17:00 on Thursdays.

 Also, remember that while most branch employees speak English, not all online banking is available in English.
 Be sure to ask about online language options before setting up an account.

 While central banks everywhere are considering low-rate and negative interest rate policies to encourage lending and economic activity, a few countries have led the charge.
 Among them, Denmark and a handful of other European countries, and Japan.

 In Denmark, it all comes down to where you bank, whether it’s your primary personal (NemKonto) account, and how much money you have in the account.